c/o stockholm guide

 See this link for terms in local schools.
 In private schools these dates may differ, contact your private school for more information.

-Absolutly!
+Absolutely.
 Contact a local school near you to get your child(ren) enrolled.
-We recommend enrolling your child in a international school because of language barriers.
+An international school could also be a good start because of the language.

 Read more what applies on the page for The National Agency for Special Needs Education and Schools (SPSM) here.